 Rear door toward the roof line

-Set the swing-door end facing your eave so that walk-in loading and ground-throw work along the same efficient path today.
+Set the swing-door end facing your eave so ground-throw and walk-in loading share the same path for your project site.

 Surface protection